brayanMuniz/website2/public/notes/Link Layer.md

 #### ARP
 > A way to translate between MAC addresses and IP addresses.
 > Since it uses both the Link Layer Address and IP Address, it is in between the [Network Layer](notes/Network%20Layer.md) and the Link Layer.
+> I like to think about it as to how [DNS](notes/DNS.md) works

+If two hosts are in the same subnet, and one host wants to send a Datagram to another, you must put both the IP address and the MAC address.

 - Sender in the same LAN: Takes in a IP address as input and gets back the MAC address as a result.
 - Each host and router saves the results in a table.